 185

 Inspired by the aerosol detection capability in the near-UV, the DB algorithm employs the 0.41 µm or “deep blue” band, which has lower and more homogeneous surface reflectivity than the longer visible wavelengths (Hsu et al., 2004).
-The aerosol column is represented by a spheroidal dust model and a spherical fine-dominated anthropogenic model, which employ various SSA values depending on locations and seasons.
+Aerosols are represented by a spheroidal dust model and a spherical fine-dominated anthropogenic model, which employ various SSA values depending on locations and seasons.
 The surface reflectances are determined based on a pre-calculated database over bright surfaces (e.g., deserts, urban areas), and empirical relationships between visible and SWIR bands over vegetated surfaces (Hsu et al., 2013).

 DB was initially implemented to fill the data gap over bright surfaces in the MODIS aerosol product.
 In the VIIRS product suite, DB has been expanded to all cloud-, snow- and ice-free land surfaces, and also performs retrieval over water using the Satellite Ocean Aerosol Retrieval (SOAR) algorithm (Hsu et al., 2019; Lee et al., 2024).
-SOAR considers four aerosol optical models: maritime, dust, fine-dominated, and mixed, each represented by a bi-modal distribution consisting of one fine and one coarse modes (Sayer et al., 2018).
+SOAR considers four aerosol optical models: maritime, dust, fine-dominated, and mixed, each represented by a bi-modal distribution consisting of one fine and one coarse mode (Sayer et al., 2018).
 The dust model consists of one spherical fine mode and one spheroidal coarse mode, derived from AERONET measurements at Cape Verde (Lee et al., 2017).